-C3 High school completion requirement
+C3.
+High school completion requirement

-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:
+Chec stude ck the appropriate box to identify your high school completion requirement for degree-seeking entering ents: ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required Does your institution require or recommend a general college-preparatory program for degree-seeking ents? ☐ Require ☐ Recommend ☐ Neither require nor recommend

-Hi

-Hi

-Х Hi

-High school diploma is required and GED is accepted

-High school diploma is required and GED is not accepted

-High school diploma or equivalent is not required

-C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?

-Х Require

-Recommend

-Neither require

-Neither require nor recommend

-C5 Distribution of high school units required and/or recommended.
+C5.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Distribution of high school units Required Recommended
+Units Required Units Recommended

-Total academic units 16 20
+Total academic units

-English 4 4
+English

-Mathematics 3 4
+Mathematics

-Science 1 4
+Science

 Of these, units that must be lab

-Foreign language 2 4
+Foreign language

-Social studies 2 4
+Social studies

 History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)